 We consider a variant of the prize collecting Steiner tree problem in which we are given a \emph{directed graph} $D=(V,A)$, a monotone submodular prize function $p:2^V \rightarrow \mathbb{R}^+ \cup \{0\}$, a cost function $c:V \rightarrow \mathbb{Z}^{+}$, a root vertex $r \in V$, and a budget $B$.
 The aim is to find an out-subtree $T$ of $D$ rooted at $r$ that costs at most $B$ and maximizes the prize function.
-We call this problem \emph{Directed Rooted Submodular Out-tree} (\PName).
+We call this problem \emph{Directed Rooted Submodular Tree} (\PName).

 For the case of undirected graphs and additive prize functions, Moss and Rabani [SIAM\ J.\ Comput.\ 2007] gave an algorithm that guarantees an $O(\log |V|)$-approximation factor if a violation by a factor 2 of the budget constraint is allowed.
 Bateni et al.\ [SIAM J.\ Comput.\ 2018] improved the budget violation factor to $1+\epsilon$ at the cost of an additional approximation factor of $O(1/\epsilon^2)$, for any $\epsilon\in (0,1]$.
-For directed graphs, Ghuge and Nagarajan [SODA\ 2020] gave a quasi-polynomial-time $O\left(\frac{\log n'}{\log \log n'}\right)$-approximation algorithm, where $n'$ is the number of vertices in an optimal solution, for the case in which the costs are associated to the edges.
+For directed graphs, Ghuge and Nagarajan [SODA\ 2020] gave an optimal quasi-polynomial-time $O\left(\frac{\log n'}{\log \log n'}\right)$-approximation algorithm, where $n'$ is the number of vertices in an optimal solution, for the case in which the costs are associated to the edges.

-In this paper we give a polynomial-time algorithm for \PName that guarantees an approximation factor of $O(\sqrt{B}/\epsilon^3)$ at the cost of a budget violation of a factor $1+\epsilon$, for any $\epsilon \in (0,1]$.
-The same result holds for the edge-cost case, to our knowledge this is the first polynomial-time approximation algorithm for this case.
+In this paper, we give a polynomial-time algorithm for \PName that guarantees an approximation factor of $O(\sqrt{B}/\epsilon^3)$ at the cost of a budget violation of a factor $1+\epsilon$, for any $\epsilon \in (0,1]$.
+The same result holds for the edge-cost case, to the best of our knowledge this is the first polynomial-time approximation algorithm for this case.
 We further show that the unrooted version of \PName can be approximated to a factor of $O(\sqrt{B})$ without budget violation, which is an improvement over the factor $O(\Delta \sqrt{B})$ given in~[Kuo et al.\ IEEE/ACM\ Trans.\ Netw.\ 2015] for the undirected and unrooted case, where $\Delta$ is the maximum degree of the graph.
 Finally, we provide some new/improved approximation bounds for several related problems, including the additive-prize version of \PName, the maximum budgeted connected set cover problem, and the budgeted sensor cover problem.